velociroger-pb/Mandalorion/README.md

 [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](http://perso.crans.org/besson/LICENSE.html)

-v3.6.1: This is the Isoform.
+v3.6.2: This is the Isoform.

 Takes R2C2/C3POa or PacBio/ccs/lima data and defines high confidence isoform consensus sequences and alignments.

 ## PacBio read conversion/formatting ##

-PacBio ccs reads (.fastq) and subreads (.bam) files have to be converted (to .fasta and .fastq, respectively) and formatted to match C3POa naming convention.
-The bam to fastq conversion can be done with bedtools for example.
-I do recommend gzipping the resulting fastq files using a multithreaded tool like pigz.
-Then, you can use the *convertPBcDNAreadsForMandalorion.py* script in utils/ to get ccs reads and subreads into the right naming scheme as well as to subsample subreads to a useable depths.
+PacBio ccs reads (.fastq) have to be converted (to .fasta and .fastq, respectively) and formatted to match C3POa naming convention.
+Use the *convertPBcDNAreadsForMandalorion.py* script in utils/ for this purpose.

+## PolyA tail removal

+Depending on how reads are prepared (trimmed or not, polyA removed or not), the removePolyA.py script in utils/ should be used to get reads ready.
+The script first removes a fixed number of bases from the ends of the read and then removes the polyA tail on the 3' end of the read.

 ## Dependencies ##